pit5678/Data-Science-Bootcamp-8/README.md

 ## What did I learn from this bootcamp

-I learn a lot of stuff related to data science skills.
+I learned a lot of stuff related to data science skills.
 This bootcamp follow by
 - Intro to data science
 - Spreadsheets
 - Database (SQL)